vinayavasu/SAILORS/README.md

 ## Expert Review

-SAILORS underwent expert review by Rob van der Veer, lead of the OWASP AI Exchange.
-His feedback refined the positioning from a threat modeling framework to a security controls framework, clarified that threat modeling should precede the checklist to determine relevant checks, and identified cloud AI service configuration as a gap.
+SAILORS has incorporated expert feedback from the OWASP AI security community, including guidance on positioning SAILORS as a controls framework rather than a threat modeling framework, adding threat modeling as a prerequisite step, and identifying cloud AI service configuration as a gap.

 ## Status